eudoxia0/crane/docs/manual.md

 **Optional:**

 `:host`
   ~ Host that runs the database server.
-Default: "`localhost`".
+Default: `localhost`.
 `:port`
   ~ Port the database server listens on.
 Default: `5432`.
 `:ssl`